maxveldink/sorbet-schema/README.md

 ### Getting Started

-While you can directly define a `Typed::Schema` to be used for your serialization needs, you'll typically use the provider helper class method to generate a `Schema` from an existing `T::Struct`.
+While you can directly define a `Typed::Schema` to be used for your serialization needs, you'll typically use the provided helper class method to generate a `Schema` from an existing `T::Struct`.

 ```ruby
 class Person < T::Struct